Spectrometry Lab

 A. While (A) is not necessarily a question for students to answer or a task to perform, it provides valuable information on a diffraction grating, the use of a diffraction grating in a spectrometer, and the different ways in which spectra are produced by a glass prism or a diffraction grating.
 In a prism, different wavelengths of light bend at different angles as the light passes from the air through the glass.
 A diffraction grating, however, uses diffraction and interference of wavelengths to split the light into a spectrum.
 The image below illustrates the different ways that light behaves when producing spectra using a prism or a diffraction grating.

-2. A glass prism bends different wavelengths of light at different angles.
+1. A grating uses diffraction and interference to produce spectra.
+2. A glass prism bends different wavelengths of light at different angles. |

 B. When holding the grating up to the light source on the ceiling, I observed "images" of the light in different colors, which spread out symmetrically on either side of the original light.
 The different wavelengths of light were represented by these colors, which were violet, green, yellow-orange, and red.
 These colors are listed in order of appearance, with the violet being closest to the light source and red being the farthest from it.